About #

 - RTP (Real-Time Process) – An executable application running in user space.
 RTPs operate in isolated environments, adding robustness.
 They generate

-files which can be loaded from a file system (RomFS, NFS, SD card) or directly through the WRDBG debugger. - DKM (Downloadable Kernel Module) – A kernel-mode application with full system and hardware access.
+.vxefiles which can be loaded from a file system (RomFS, NFS, SD card) or directly through the WRDBG debugger. - DKM (Downloadable Kernel Module) – A kernel-mode application with full system and hardware access.
 DKMs generate

-files which can be linked statically with the kernel, dynamically loaded from a file system, or loaded via WRDBG.
+.outfiles which can be linked statically with the kernel, dynamically loaded from a file system, or loaded via WRDBG.

-extension, and DKM applications must use the .out
+Note: RTP applications must use the .vxe extension, and DKM applications must use the .out extension when debugging.

 Prerequisites #